P-Catarina/conQuest/README.md

 Amongst it's modern-retro videogame UI feel, conQuest can be summarized into these key features:

 * #### Role Selection
 Think of it as in Pokémon.
-As soon as you signup into a new account you have to choose one between these three roles (currently) - Barbarian, Wizard or Rogue.
+As soon as you signup into a new account you have to choose one between these three roles - Barbarian, Wizard or Rogue (currently).
 Each role comes with a unique advantage over the others in how you play conQuest.
-If you're curious, you can check each role ability here*
+If you're curious about these, there's a note in the very end of this README.

 * #### Leveling Up
 By doing a quest(task) the user receives two types of points, the first one being experience points which brings them closer to leveling up.
 The second type is energy points which will be explained further below.
 Each quest(task) has a tier of difficulty set by the user ranging from easy, medium or hard.
 This tier determines how many points the user receives.